EmanuelDanilos/EmanuelDanilos/README.md

 ## About me

 Certified manual tester creating test scripts for test task automation.
-I have solid knowledge in manual testing and am familiar with various testing methods and defect detection techniques.
+I have solid knowledge in manual testing and I'm familiar with various testing methods and defect detection techniques.
 Also, I have a good understanding of basic programming concepts, which allows me to write test scripts in Java.

 # My documentation